What's the one factor the finance industry relies on most from its customers?

 If loan fraud occurs often enough, it can sink your business.

-Before artificial intelligence, people had to rely on old-school methods (e.g., magnifying glasses and hours each day scouring over and comparing documentation).
+Before the luxury of AI fraud detection software, people had to rely on old-school methods (e.g., magnifying glasses and hours each day scouring over and comparing documentation).
 A time-consuming method that doesn’t scale with businesses working with a diverse, global, and mainly digital customer-base.

 Rule-based fraud detection is another method that relies on patterns to work.
 Humans program these rules into the system and the AI sorts through it to make decisions, resembling human intelligence.
 But to work, it needs a set of facts and rules for manipulating that data.
 The problem: it can't "learn" new patterns.
 This makes the system vulnerable to new scenarios it never learned.
 The solution: machine learning AI.